 - Because you need to know and trust someone before you can work effectively with them.

-- Because before I can work effectively with you, I have to be clear about exactly what I have to offer.
+- Because before we can work effectively together, you should be clear about exactly what I have to offer.

 If you’re starting out as an organiser, be sure to get clear on your strengths and skills first.
 If you’d like some help with that, take a look here.